-- What is a PCP?
-A PCP is a doctor who oversees all of your care. - What types of providers may act as a PCP?
-Can a specialist be a PCP?
-Pediatricians, Family/General Practitioners, Internal Medicine, Obstetricians/Gynecologists, Registered Nurse Practitioners, Physician Assistant (under the supervision of a physician), and Advanced Registered Nurse Practitioners (ARNP) can all serve as your PCP.
-Specialists can be your PCP for special needs upon request, contact Member Services for more information. - What is the role of a PCP in your plan?
-A Primary Care Provider (PCP) is your point person for your health care needs.
-These doctors or nurse practitioners help take care of the basics of health care, focusing on wellness and prevention.
+- What is the role of a PCP in your plan?
+A PCP is your point person for your health care needs.
+These doctors or nurse practitioners help take care of the basics of your health care, focusing on wellness and prevention.
 The PCP is your primary partner for your health. - What is the role of a PCP in coordinating covered services?
 Your PCP will refer you to specialists who can assist with coordinating your care that is medically necessary.
 It is your responsibility to make sure that the providers you receive services from are in network with NH Healthy Families.
 Contact Member Services for assistance. - What is the role of the PCP in making decisions about or obtaining prior authorization?
-Your PCP is responsible for obtaining any prior authorizations that may be needed for specialty care and other services based on your medical need. - Can you have a PCP that is not in the NH Healthy Families' network?
-The PCP you select must be within our network.

-- Can you choose to go to another doctor who is not your PCP?
+Your PCP is responsible for obtaining any prior authorizations that may be needed for specialty care and other services based on your medical need. - Can you have a PCP that is not in the NH Healthy Families network?
+The PCP you select must be within our network. - Can you choose to go to another doctor who is not your PCP?
 You may visit any provider that is within our network for medical needs. - What are NH Healthy Families referral requirements?
-NH Healthy Families does not require any written referrals from your PCP as long as the service(s) recommended by your PCP or Specialist is medically necessary.
+NH Healthy Families does not require any written referrals from your PCP as long as the service(s) recommended by your PCP or Specialist are medically necessary.